Qwinn1/forktools/README.md

 - `forkstarth cannabis`   \-  runs "cannabis start harvester -r"
 - `forksum scam`          \-  runs "scam farm summary"
 - `forkver flora`         \-  runs "flora version", returns the version # of the current install
-- `forkshowwallet maize`  \-  runs "maize show wallet"
+- `forkwalletshow maize`  \-  runs "maize wallet show"
 - `forkstoph covid`       \-  stops harvester process for covid (If you're running GUI farmer, recommend closing that first)
 - `forkstopa socks`       \-  stops ALL services for socks (If you're running GUI farmer, recommend closing that first)
 - `forkbenchips tad`      \-  runs benchmark of your system's capacity to run a timelord for tad, in ips.
 Requires having previously run sh install-timelord.sh in the tad-blockchain directory